 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

-- We endeavour to provide a supportive and enjoyable atmosphere for learning through our Programming Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.
+- We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

-- Computer Science (30 credits), Mathematics and 1 Science subject (Biology or Engineering Science, Experimental Physics, Mathematical Physics).
+- Computer Science (30 credits), Mathematics and 1 Arts subject from Groups 1, 2, 4 or 6 or Critical Skills

 - Concentrate on Computer Science and Multimedia topics only.
 In 3rd year students complete a minimum 6 month placement (subject to availability)